-Providence Bank first started operating in 1888 and its headquarters are located in Columbia, Missouri.
-It has $967 million in assets and $753 million in deposits, classifying it as a medium-size bank.
-Providence Bank lacks premium access to support representatives, with no live chat or all-day service options available.
-It is a traditional brick-and-mortar bank with access to service representatives at a physical location, in addition to its online and mobile apps.
-We gave the bank a 4.4 stars out of 5, which means Providence Bank is a solid pick to be your bank.
-Providence Bank has a complete suite of banking products, which include savings accounts, checking accounts, money market accounts, CDs, IRAs, mortgage products and credit cards.
+Established in 1888, Providence Bank has assets totaling $967 million and $753 million in deposits, which makes it a medium-size bank.
+Providence Bank, whose headquarters are in Columbia, Missouri, lacks premium access to customer service, with no options for live chat or all-day service.
+It is a conventional brick-and-mortar bank with in-person service, in addition to its online and mobile apps.
+We gave the bank a 4.4 out of 5 stars, indicating that Providence Bank is a solid contender in your bank search.
+Providence Bank provides customers with the complete package of banking products, including savings accounts, checking accounts, money market accounts, CDs, IRAs, mortgage products and credit cards.
 Providence Bank has a fair savings rate; other popular banks have higher rates.
-If you're interested in stress-free personal checking, Providence Bank's standard checking account does not have a monthly fee.
-Finding a checking account with no monthly fee and a savings account with a high APY at the same bank is the best option for getting the most income from your deposits alongside convenient access to your funds.
+If you're looking for a checking account for everyday use, the bank's most basic checking account does not carry a monthly charge.
+Obtaining a checking account with no monthly fee and a savings account with a high interest rate at the same bank is your best option for accruing the most income on your deposits alongside convenient access to your funds.

 The overall rating is a weighted average of rates, fees, service quality and financial health.Read more

-With a savings rate of 0.30%, Providence Bank ranks poorly compared to other U.S. banks.
-Providence Bank's one-year CD has a rate of 1.25% and the five-year CD earns at a rate of 1.60%, while its highest-yielding money market account earns at a rate of 0.30%.
-Given its below average savings rate, you should think about taking a look at other banks for savings accounts.
+With a savings rate of 0.30%, Providence Bank ranks poorly compared to the national average.
+Providence Bank's one-year CD earns at a rate of 1.25% and the five-year CD has a rate of 1.60%, while its highest-yielding money market account earns at a rate of 0.30%.
+Given its noncompetitive savings rate, you should think about taking a look at other banks for savings accounts.

 How Providence Bank's Savings Rates Compare

-Providence Bank has typically extremely low fees in comparison to other U.S. banks.
-With no monthly fee, Providence Bank is perfect for those who want a simple banking experience.
-Providence Bank doesn't refund out-of-network ATM charges, which means you'll be required to search for a Providence Bank ATM or eat the cost of withdrawal.
+Providence Bank typically has extremely low fees compared to the national average.
+With no monthly fee, Providence Bank is perfect for those who want a basic banking experience.
+Providence Bank does not refund out-of-network ATM fees, meaning you will be required to search for a Providence Bank ATM or eat the withdrawal fee.

 Providence Bank is a brick-and-mortar bank, with 13 total bank locations in Illinois, Missouri and Texas.
-It also offers access to mobile and web apps for straightforward access and banking on the go.
-Providence Bank's online and mobile banking services get moderate marks from customers.
-The Providence Bank mobile app rates a 3.5 out of 5 (with 11 customer reviews on Apple and Android) compared to the national average of 3.8.
-Providence Bank's mobile app lets you control your finances by checking current statements, transferring money and accessing customer service.
-Providence Bank receives an outstanding consumer satisfaction rating due to relatively few consumer complaints registered with the Consumer Financial Protection Bureau (CFPB), a government agency that protects consumers in the financial sector.
+It also offers access to mobile and web apps for an easy mobile-banking experience.
+Providence Bank's online and mobile banking platforms get fair scores from users.
+The Providence Bank mobile app scored a 3.5 out of 5 (out of 11 ratings on Apple and Android) compared to the national average of 3.8.
+You can access Providence Bank's app to manage your finances by checking account balances, sending and receiving funds and accessing support representatives.
+Providence Bank gets an excellent consumer satisfaction rating due to comparatively few complaints reported to the Consumer Financial Protection Bureau (CFPB), a government agency that protects consumers in the financial sector.

-Providence Bank ranks as a medium-size bank and manages assets totaling $967 million and $753 million in deposits.
-Providence Bank's Texas Ratio is 2.29%, denoting that the bank is in excellent financial well-being and far from failure.
+Providence Bank is currently a medium-size bank owning $967 million in assets as well as deposits totaling $753 million.
+It has an excellent Texas Ratio of 2.29%, suggesting that the bank is in excellent financial shape and unlikely to fail.
 Additionally, Providence Bank is FDIC-insured, meaning that your money is insured up to $250,000, even in the event of bank failure.

 Texas Ratio Analysis